Maintaining Active MG Status

 8. What is a “contact”?

 A contact is a person to whom you provide gardening information.
 Discussing gardening information with a fellow MG does not count as a “contact”.
-If you just say “hi” to someone at a farmers’ market, fair, or other venue…THAT IS NOT A CONTACT!
+If you just say “hi” to someone at a farmers’ market, fair, or another venue…THAT IS NOT A CONTACT!
 When you answer questions at the farmer’s market, the fair, or on the phones at the office, those individuals are contacts.

 9. Why do we need to report our volunteer time?

 Reporting your volunteer time helps to justify the Master Gardener program.
-In 2012 the Tri-County Master Gardeners provided gardening information and assistance to over 43,000 residents of Berkeley, Charleston, and Dorchester Counties, traveled over 172,000 miles and logged over 22,000 volunteer hours fulfilling the mission of the MG program.
+In 2012 the Tri-County Master Gardeners provided gardening information and assistance to over 43,000 residents of Berkeley, Charleston, and Dorchester Counties, traveled over 172,000 miles, and logged over 22,000 volunteer hours fulfilling the mission of the MG program.
 This equates to an economic value of over $471,604, based on the national volunteer rate for our area per hour.
 The Master Gardeners make a huge impact in the community and we need to let everyone know that!

 10. What is the website address to report my hours?